 Dachshund 125 Dachshunds of any combination of the six varieties.
 Poodle 75 Poodles of any combination of Poodle (Miniature), Poodle (Standard) and Poodle (Toy), which must include a minimum of 15 of each variety.
 German Spitz 35 German Spitz of any combination of German Spitz (Klein) and German Spitz (Mittel).
 Fox Terrier 35 Fox Terriers of any combination of Fox Terrier (Smooth) and Fox Terrier (Wire).
 Bull Terrier 40 Bull Terriers of any combination of Bull Terrier and Bull Terrier (Miniature).
-Belgian Shepherd 35 Belgian Shepherd Dogs, any combination of Groenendael, Dog Tervueren, Malinois and Laekenois.
-Chihuahua 100 Chihuahuas, any combination of Long Coat or Smooth Coat.
+Belgian 35 Belgian Shepherd Dogs, any combination of Groenendael, Shepherd Tervueren, Malinois and Laekenois.
+Dog Chihuahua 100 Chihuahuas, any combination of Long Coat or Smooth Coat.

 - 3.3.
-Assessments may be organised once a sufficient number of candidates are listed at Level 3 for that breed.
+Assessments may be organised once a sufficient number of candidates are listed at Level 3 for that breed, or where candidates have been listed at JEP Level 3 for a 2-year period.
 The Kennel Club will review the demand for assessments on a regular basis. - 3.4.
-The maximum number of Candidates able to take an assessment will be dependent on whether the event is held as a 'stand alone' event or held alongside a show or event. - 3.5.
+If a candidate is at Level 3 for their 'first breed' i.e. the one they hold Stud Book Numbers in, but not yet attended an assessment due to availability and they are at Level 3 for a subsequent breed, they may take the assessment, but being listed at Level 4 will be dependent on becoming Level 4 for their 'first breed'. - 3.5.
+The maximum number of Candidates able to take an assessment will be dependent on whether the event is held as a 'standalone' event or held alongside a show or event. - 3.6.
 It is recommended that Candidates review the Conformation and Movement seminar available on the KC Academy prior to taking the assessment.